patrick-tssn/VideoHallucer/README.md

 |  VideoChatGPT    |  6    |  0    | 2     | 7 | 17  | 6.4|
 |  Video-LLaMA-2    | 8.5    | 0     | 7.5     | 0 | 0.5 | 3.3 |
 |  Valley2    |   4.5   |  3    | 2.5     | 0.5 | 3.5 | 2.8 |

+## Acknowledgement

+- We thank [vllm-safety-benchmark](https://github.com/UCSC-VLAA/vllm-safety-benchmark) for inspiring the framework of VideoHallucerKit.
+- We thank Center for AI Safety for supporting our computing needs.